-In accordance with Article 39 of the International Health Regulations 2005 (IHR), all vessels travelling in international waters are required to hold a current Ship Sanitation Control Certificate or a Ship Sanitation Control Exemption Certificate.
+In accordance with Article 39 of the International Health Regulations 2005 (IHR), ships travelling in international waters are required to hold a current Ship Sanitation Control Certificate or a ship Sanitation Control Exemption Certificate.

-This global system aims to minimise the risk such vessels may pose to public or international health.
+This global system aims to minimise the risk such ships may pose to public or international health.

 These certificates must be renewed at least every six months, so ship sanitation control inspections need to be undertaken at six-monthly intervals.
 Health officers are available to undertake a ship sanitation control inspection if the certificate is due to expire within the next month or before a vessel’s arrival at the next port.